 The MicroMasters Program in Statistics and Data Science is a separate, stand-alone, professional certificate offered by MITx and delivered by edX.

-While the MicroMasters program is not required to apply to SES, it can be beneficial for applicants who do not have previous, substantial coursework in statistics and data science at the bachelor’s or graduate level.
+While the MicroMasters program is not required to apply to SES, it can be beneficial for applicants who do not have previous, substantial coursework in statistics and data science at the undergraduate or graduate level.
 The MicroMasters program credential demonstrates preparation in the statistics and data science fundamentals expected of SES students.
 MicroMasters learners admitted to SES can expect that their MicroMasters program coursework will be recognized with credit for corresponding SES core classes and requirements.

 Note that the MicroMasters program is not a degree-granting program and therefore cannot satisfy the SES requirement for a bachelor’s degree in a relevant field.